mikhaildvortsov/Ad-Lab/VERCEL_DEPLOYMENT.md

 1. A Vercel account
 2. Your project pushed to a GitHub repository
-3. OpenAI API key (for chat functionality)
-4. Google OAuth credentials (for authentication)
+3. Google OAuth credentials (for authentication)

 ## Step 1: Connect to Vercel